Realhaqq/RealHaqq/README.md

 ### Hi, I'm Samiu Salihu 👋
 Full-stack Engineer

-Dedicated and efficient full stack developer with 10+ years of experience in website software and mobile app development.
-I'm an experienced full-stack developer and Linux server administrator.
-The Stacks I'm using currently for both mobile and web also frontend and backend includes:  Java (Android), Java(Spring boot, Spring MVP), Javascript, React.js(next.js), ReactNative(Expo and CLI), Nodejs, PHP(Core, Codeigniter) and other scripting languages.
+Dedicated and efficient full-stack engineer with 10+ years of experience in website software and mobile app development.
+I'm an experienced full-stack developer, Cloud Server engineer as well as DevOps Engineer - hands-on experience in architecting/automation and optimizing mission-critical deployments over a large infrastructure.
+Proficient with configuration management tools, and in developing CI/CD pipelines.
 I am passionate about solving problems and creating new innovations.

 A little about me: